HeemTech/Wearable-Computing/README.md

 Run the code run_analysis.R.
 It will automatically load the required data sets, subset the required variables, and clean them.

+Please note, the file "UCI HAR Dataset" must be in the working directory for the program to run.

 The tidy data will be generated and stored automatically in a file named Tidy_Data.txt.
 It coltains 180 observations and 68 variables.